Executive Director - Scott Pearson

 Charlotte Cureton manages projects on public charter schools records reviews, stakeholder complaints, discipline policies and compliance reviews.
 She is also the point of contact on public safety issues and the liaison to the Metropolitan Police Department.
 She has taught in the U.S. Virgin Islands and worked in the DC Public Schools as a teacher and administrator.
 She has also worked as a public charter school administrator.
 Ms. Cureton holds a Bachelor of Arts in Education and a Master of Education in Educational Technology from Howard University.

-Data Analyst – Tim Harwood
+Data and Policy Analyst – Tim Harwood

 Tim Harwood analyzes non-academic public charter school performance data such as suspensions, withdrawals and attendance, in order to analyze a public charter school's approach to providing a fair and equitable education to all students.
 He helps develop the PCSB’s school equity reports and qualitative metrics to be used on comprehensive public charter school site visits.
 Before joining the PCSB in June 2012, he was a Research Associate at Bethesda-based Editorial Projects in Education, where he collected, scrubbed and synthesized data from state education agencies and worked on Education Week’s Quality Counts and Diplomas Count reports.
 He was also an intern at Education Sector, an independent education policy think tank, where he helped develop an alternative high school accountability system to standardized tests.
 He began his education career as a first- and second-grade science teacher.
 Mr. Harwood earned a Bachelor of Arts in American Studies from Kenyon College and a Masters in Public Policy from the College of William and Mary.

-Specialist, Special Education - Avni Patel
+Senior Specialist, Special Education - Avni Patel